Galien week of innovation

 Michael Rosenblatt

-Advisory Partner, Ascenta Capital; Senior Advisor to Bain Capital Life Sciences and Flagship Pioneering; Prix Galien Awards Committee Chair (Categories: Pharma, Biotech, Rare/Orphan)
+Galien Forum Co-Chair; Prix Galien Committee Chair (Categories: Pharma, Biotech, Rare/Orphan); Advisory Partner, Ascenta Capital; Senior Advisor to Bain Capital Life Sciences and Flagship Pioneering

 Phillip A. Sharp

-1993 Nobel Laureate for Physiology or Medicine; Institute Professor and Professor of Biology Emeritus, Koch Institute for Integrative Cancer Research, MIT
+Nobel Laureate; Galien Forum Co-Chair; Institute Professor and Professor of Biology Emeritus, Koch Institute for Integrative Cancer Research, MIT

 Womens_Health